 WHERE EMPLOYEES.STATE like '%a%';

-With the help of the SELECT statement, we retrieve all records of the FIRST_NAME and LAST_NAME columns from both tables i.e; EMPLOYEES and LEAVE.
-And to get the result set, we have used the WHERE condition to find all employee state names starting within alphabet a in the EMPLOYEE table.
+With the help of the SELECT statement, we retrieve all records of the FIRST_NAME and LAST_NAME columns from both tables, i.e, EMPLOYEES and LEAVE.
+And to get the result set, we have used the WHERE condition to find all employee state names starting with the letter a in the EMPLOYEE table.

-We hope that you have understood how to use SQL Server INNER JOIN clause with the WHERE condition on tables by the query.
+We hope that you have understood how to use the SQL Server INNER JOIN clause with the WHERE condition on tables in the query.

 Read: SQL Server LEFT JOIN Tutorial